 Over the years my own feelings have gone through all kinds of changes.
 Sometimes I've experienced very sad states, and within hours also experienced true joy.
 This perplexed me when I was younger and didn't understand just how much power we humans have to redirect when we choose to.
 I learned that we cannot force it in the usual sense, but we can coax forth better feelings if we persist in not feeding the sorrow and take heart in the moment, breathing and loving the best we're able.

 While it wasn't easy when I started, it's become easier over the years to move through strong sad feelings, my own and others', with compassion.
 While it's human to feel sad at endings it's also possible not to lose one's equilibrium.
 I can truly say that every time I've chosen to "take the high road" consistently as part of my Spiritual practice, most of my difficult feelings quickly went away and I was left with compassion.

 For those who struggle with frustrating feelings, please remember that these too shall pass.
 Your view will be different quicker than you suspect if you don't clutch at strong negative feelings.

-That's why it's important to try to see the being having a hard time as something that needs a degree of tender care and gentle self-discipline.
+That's why it's important to try to see "having a hard time" as something that needs a degree of tender care and gentle self-discipline.
 Consider it as a test of compassionate detachment, cultivating an open mind and open heart as you learn to bless and forgive yourself, turning negative feelings and thoughts to loving ones.

 When any trial of endurance is over, we are left with Self knowledge, strength, forms of wisdom born of our experiences, and the space to grow toward a better life and relationships.
 The trick is not to do destructive things while we are feeling sad, since these only aggravate our frustration and the intensity of our sorrow.